 Despite its apparent cheerfulness, I have never thought of my work as especially funny.
 Its caricatured people and animals are not consistently upbeat.
 Satirists are complex people with a morose side; since the driving force behind their art is a deep dissatisfaction with the world as it is.

 The saddest picture I have ever made is the one many would consider the most silly: "Rise, Weegee, Rise!"
 The image depicts a crowd watching a life-saving surgery being performed in a nightclub setting, and is a tribute to the late photographer Arthur Fellig, who died of a heart attack in 1968.
 Fellig earned the nickname Weegee for his uncanny ability to arrive at a crime scene before police.
-The drawing expresses my fear that the decline of satire has caused it to become ineffective in effecting positive social change.
+The drawing expresses my fear that satire has become ineffective in effecting positive social change.

-Despite some uncertainty, I am also experimenting-by producing a set of images in preparation for a series of short graphic stories which will illustrate selected writings of Christopher Hitchens.
+Despite some uncertainty, I am also experimenting-by producing a set of images in preparation for a series of short graphic stories on suburban life.